To Confirm the Clinical Diagnosis

 Measurement of TSH

 The pituitary hormone TSH stimulates the thyroid gland to make and release the thyroid hormones (T4 and T3).
 When thyroid hormone levels decrease, the TSH rises and vice versa.
 Measurement of TSH using a sensitive assay is presently the recommended initial screening test when thyroid disease is suspected.
 The TSH assay is able to separate hypothyroid and hyperthyroid patients from normal individuals.
 Basically, a normal TSH excludes primary thyroid disease.
-When the TSH is elevated, this suggests hypothyroidism and when suppressed suggests hyperthyroidism.
-Rarely the TSH level may be suppressed by drugs (such as corticosteroids) or by severe psychiatric or non-thyroidal illness.
-However, such circumstances are extremely rare in the out-patient setting.
+When the TSH is elevated, this suggests hypothyroidism and, when suppressed, suggests hyperthyroidism.
+Rarely the TSH level may be affected by drugs or supplements (such as biotin).

 Measurement of Blood Thyroxine (T4) or Triiodothyronine (T3)

 In some cases of abnormal TSH values, measurement of T4 or T3 is performed to determine the extent of the thyroid abnormality.
 An elevated T4 or T3, in association with a low or suppressed TSH, establishes hyperthyroidism.
 An elevated TSH in conjunction with a low T4, is encountered in hypothyroidism.
-Since using the TSH assay as a primary test, doctors have identified patients who have an isolated low or high TSH in association with normal T4 and T3 levels.
+Some patients have an isolated low or high TSH with normal T4 and T3 levels.
+This is called subclinical disease.
 Although some of these patients will eventually develop overt thyroid disease, their assessment and management needs to be individualized.

 Thyroid Hormone Binding Proteins